By DESIRE LORDSON RADIO NIGERIA-TREASURE FM

-The Africa Women Climate Assembly with women from over fourteen AfricanCountries, began on Sunday, 24th September and will continue till Thursday 28th September.
+The five days Women Climate Assembly which began on Sunday, 24th of September, will continue till Thursday the twenty eighth of September.